René Thury: The Thury system

 The war of the currents was won by alternating current because transmission of power at high voltage could use transformers to easily convert between voltages.
-Marcel Deprez explored early transmission using direct current but avoiding transformers by placing generators and loads in series as arc light systems of Charles F. Brush did.
+Marcel Deprez explored early transmission using direct current but avoided transformers by placing generators and loads in series as arc light systems of Charles F. Brush did.
 Thury developed this idea into the first commercial system for high-voltage DC transmission, using generators in series to attain high transmission voltages.
 Like Brush's dynamos, current is kept constant, and when increasing load demands more pressure, voltage is increased.